Hindu sculptor and his son killed in their home by Muslim men amid large scale anti-Hindu violence in Murshidabad

 Case Summary

 Amidst the wave of anti-Hindu violence unleashed by Muslim mobs in Murshidabad under the pretext of protesting the newly enacted Waqf Amendment Act, a Hindu man and his son were brutally beaten and then stabbed to death.
 The victims were identified as Hargovind Das and his son Chandan Das, both of whom were traditional sculptors who created idols of Hindu deities.
 Another person sustained a gunshot injury during the incident.
 The bodies of the father and son were found inside their home with multiple stab wounds.
 The attack not only resulted in their deaths but was also accompanied by looting, leaving the house ransacked.
 The family members recounted the horror of the event, stating that the assailants entered their home, plundered their belongings, and then carried out the fatal assault with knives.
+Following the murders, their families were forced to flee, unable even to perform the last rites properly, as they were unable to find a barber or priest willing to assist.
+The widows of the deceased, Pinky Das and Parul Das, wrote a four-page letter to the Governor of West Bengal, C.V.
+Ananda Bose, seeking protection and justice.
+In the letter, which they wrote from a hidden location, they described ongoing threats from members of the ruling party and police harassment.
+They explained that police had attempted to abduct them and that they had no choice but to go into hiding.
+The women stated, “We, the two widows of Hargobind Das and Chandan Das, write this letter with broken hearts and trembling hands, pleading for justice and protection.”
+The two women, now living in a safe house away from Murshidabad, reached Kolkata, where they shared their ordeal publicly in the presence of BJP leaders.
+They have also sent letters to judges of the Calcutta High Court and the Supreme Court, seeking intervention.
+Meanwhile, the West Bengal Police rejected the allegations, stating that officers had only visited the victims’ home following a complaint and did not find them there.
+Police further stated that the women were later located at another residence.

 Why it is Hate Crime ?